ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

      "command": "train"

 - ``loader_parameters:bids_path``: Location of the dataset.
 As discussed in :doc:`../data`, the dataset should conform to the BIDS standard.
+Modify the path so it points to the location of the downloaded dataset.

   .. code-block:: xml

-     "bids_path": "data_example_spinegeneric",
+     "bids_path": "<PATH_TO_DATASET>/data_example_spinegeneric"

 - ``loader_parameters:target_suffix``: Suffix of the ground truth segmentation.
 The ground truth is located under the ``DATASET/derivatives/labels`` folder.
 In our case, the suffix is ``_seg-manual``: